RyanBalshaw/sjmelck_pages/README.md

 More information can be found [here](https://docs.mathjax.org/en/latest/input/tex/delimiters.html)

+## Adding figures
+Adding figures is relatively simple, the path of the repo just needs to be cor

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature